Vyritsa: Culture and recreation

 Vyritsa contains four objects classified as cultural and historical heritage of local significance.
 These are an archeological site, two monuments commemorating the events of World War II, and the birthplace of author and paleonthologist Ivan Yefremov.

 Serafim Vyritsky, who was previously a monk with Alexander Nevsky Lavra in Saint Peterburg, lived in Vyritsa from 1930 to 1949.
 He died and is buried in Vyritsa.
 He was later canonized as a saint by the Russian Orthodox Church.

-The one and only member of atmospheric black metal band Sivyj Yar is from Vyritsa.
+The only member of atmospheric black metal band Sivyj Yar is from Vyritsa.